 - Talk to us about working with animals in any aspect of animal care or animal welfare, or just to learn more about our amazing animal rescue partners.

-- Stautzenberger College offers diploma and degree programs in Animal Studies.
+- Stautzenberger College offers diploma and degree programs in Animal Sciences.

 In addition to diploma and degree programs, Stautzenberger College also offers short, sweet & cheap certificate courses for members of the community, like our Animal Warden, Animal Control Officer program which provides attendees the opportunity to learn about animal health, animal behavior and animal law.